Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 ब्रह्मान्यद्भाति चेन्मिथ्या यथा मरुमरीचिका

-jagad vilakaa brahma brahmao'nyanna kicana .
+jagad vilakṣaṇaṃ brahma brahmaṇo'nyanna kiṃcana .

 brahmānyat-bhāti chet-mithyā yathā marumarīcikā ..
 63..

-This world (appearance) indicates Brahman (as the real existence).
-There is nothing other than Brahman (i.e. it’s advayam).
-If anything appears to shine, apart from Brahman, its mithyā, just like mirage (appearing on a desert).
+This world (jagat) (appearance) indicates Brahman (vilakṣaa brahma) as the real existence.
+There is nothing other than Brahman (brahmaa anyat na kicana).
+If anything appears to shine apart from Brahman (brahma anyat bhāti), it is mithyā (illusory), just like a mirage appearing on a desert (yathā maru-marīcikā).

 दृश्यते श्रूयते यद्यद्ब्रह्मणोऽन्यन्न तद्भवेत् ।